adeshpande3/Machine-Learning-Links-And-Lessons-Learned/README.md

 ## Models

 * For regression problems where the goal is to output some real valued number, linear regression should always be your first choice.
 It gets great accuracy on a lot of datasets.
 Obviously, this is very dependent on the type of data you have, but you should always first try linreg, and then move on to other more complex models.
-* XGBoost has been the best model for a lot of regression or classification tasks.
+* XGBoost has been one of the best models I've seen for a lot of regression or classification tasks.
 	* Averaging multiple runs of XGBoost with different seeds helps to reduce model variance.
     * Model hyperparameter tuning is important for XGBoost
-* Neural networks with batch normalization and dropout are effective.
 * Whenever your features are highly correlated with each other, running OLS will have a large variance, and therefore you should use ridge regression instead.
 * KNN does poorly with high dimensional data because the distance metrics would get all messed up with the scales.
 * One of the themes I hear over and over again is that the effective capacity of your model should match the complexity of your task.